Eskom Warns of High Risk of Loadshedding, SA Certain It’s Because NERSA Rejected 36% Tariff Increase

 “This is a potentially temporary setback.
 Load shedding is largely behind us due to the structural improvements in our generation fleet,” Eskom noted.

-It did however say that recent breakdowns that required extended repair times heightened the need to use emergency reserves, which then needed to be replenished.
+It did however say that recent breakdowns which required extended repair times heightened the need to use emergency reserves, which then needed to be replenished.

 Eskom’s announcement comes after tariff approval